Austionian/kopps/README.md

 # Kopps

-A simple web scraper written in Rust to get the flavors of the day.
+For Wisconsin custurd lovers, a simple web scraper written in Rust to get the flavors of the day.

 ## How to use

+Run:
 ``` shell
 $ kopps